Market for Wrist Surgery Up; Hand and upper limb orthopedic surgeon Dr. Alejandro Badia Offers Prevention Tips

 Dr. Badia adds that arthroscopy is also a highly effective diagnostic procedure, allowing the surgeon to pinpoint a wrist problem when a patient fails to respond to more conservative treatments for resolving debilitating joint pain or when the wrist is so badly damaged that surgery is the only option.
 “Arthroscopy is especially useful in diagnosing intercarpal ligament tears and tears of the wrist’s triangular fibrocartilage complex, a ring of cartilage similar to the meniscus of the knee,” he says

 “Too often, primary care or urgent care physicians order MRI images of a patient’s painful wrist.
 MRIs are expensive and not nearly as accurate as arthroscopy in diagnosing a joint problem,” he says.

 The wrist is composed of a complex of eight irregularly shaped “carpal” bones, joined by ligaments, with cartilage at the ends of bones providing the “oil” that allows them to glide around each other.
 “The wrist is an engineering marvel whose motion is critical to the ability of the hand and fingers to grab, grasp, and pick up objects,” Dr. Badia says.

-The term “wrist reconstruction” applies to everything from simple repairs of structures in the joint, including the wrist’s small bones and ligaments affected by disease or injured in falls, sports, work injuries or other trauma, to much more complicated, technical procedures that can involve joint replacement, bone grafts, and transfer of tissue from other parts of the body to reconstruct torn or ruptured wrist ligaments.
+The term “wrist reconstruction” applies to everything from simple repairs of structures in the joint, including the wrist’s small bones and ligaments affected by disease or injured in falls, sports, work injuries (read also: Preventing Injuries at Your Worksite) or other trauma, to much more complicated, technical procedures that can involve joint replacement, bone grafts, and transfer of tissue from other parts of the body to reconstruct torn or ruptured wrist ligaments.

 Osteoporosis is responsible for some 8.9 million fractures worldwide